 Below are several business costs that we think are worth mentioning:

-Registration fee: Business owners can choose to submit company registration fees online or offline.
+Business registration: Business owners can choose to submit payment for company setup online or offline.
 Online registration is normally payable by credit card, while offline payment can be submitted by hand or by post.

-Name approval fee: The fee payment of €10 must be paid for every proposed name made by the business.
+Name approval: The fee payment of €10 must be paid for every proposed name made by the business.

 Apart from initial setup costs, it is also crucial for companies to keep track of maintenance costs to sustain business activities.